 That is, from the place where elders stood, when delivering important speeches, especially to visitors coming onto the marae (the marae of course being the temporal, living embodiment of all Māori knowledge, including knowledge 0f the past, or history) .

-Plse click the cover image above if you’d like to read the article.
+Plse click here – The Past from the Paepae – if you’d like to read the article.
 The reference is – Danny Keenan, ‘The Past from the Paepae.
 The Uses of the Past in Māori History’ in Māori Oral History: A Collection, (eds) Rachel Selby and Alison Laurie, Oral History Association of New Zealand, Wellington, pp. 54-61.